Rodolfo47/LtG/README.md

 This is the repository of the paper:

-Ángeles-Argáiz *et al.* 2020. **Long-read sequencing decompresses *Laccaria trichodermophora* (CA15-11, CA15-75, CA15-F10 and EF-36) strains genome assemblies and reveal its intraspecific genome diversity.** Genes, Genomes, Genetics.
+Ángeles-Argáiz *et al.* in prep. **Long-read sequencing decompresses *Laccaria trichodermophora* (CA15-11, CA15-75, CA15-F10 and EF-36) strains genome assemblies and reveal its intraspecific genome diversity.** for Genes, Genomes, Genetics.